 Wine Crush Podcast is hosted by Heidi Moore, a wine enthusiast and winery/agriculture insurance agent with Country Financial.
 She’s born and raised in Tillamook, Oregon!
-WC releases every second Sundays at 4pm on 99.1FM.
-Thank you to our sponsor, Country Financial!
+Thank you to our sponsor, Country Financial.

 Join us for the premiere of Wine Crush Season 3!
 In this episode, we talk with two Oregon local winemakers The first comes from a daughter and mother operation rooted in tradition, adventure and good dirt.
 The other centers on a family-owned producer of small-lot, handcrafted, estate wines, with a special emphasis on world-class Pinot Noir.